9. Designing functions#

 ## [1,] 1 4

-We proclaim that the default functions’ behaviour should be to return the object of the most generic kind possible (if there are other options).
-Then:
+We proclaim that, if there are many options, the default behaviour should be to return an object of the most generic kind possible, even when it is not the most convenient form.
+Then, either:

-either we equip the function with a further argument which must be explicitly set if we really wish to simplify the output,
+• we equip the function with a further argument which must be explicitly set if we really want to simplify the output, or

-or we ask the user to call a simplifier explicitly after the function call.
-In this case, if the simplifier cannot neaten the object, it should probably fail by issuing an error or at least try to apply some brute force solution (e.g., “fill the gaps” somehow itself, preferably with a warning).
+• we ask the user to call a simplifier explicitly after the function call; in this case, if the simplifier cannot neaten the object, it should probably fail by issuing an error or at least try to apply some brute force solution (e.g., “fill the gaps” somehow itself, preferably with a warning).

 For instance: